How to Design Ad Banners that Drive CTR

 Designing a banner isn’t an easy job.
 But it’s not impossible.

-There are many factors to consider – information hierarchy, color palette, words, phrasing, dimensions, and style.
-But if you know your audience, you’ll have a much easier time deciding on what is the right option for you.
+There are many factors to consider—information hierarchy, color palette, words, phrasing, dimensions, and style.
+But if you know your audience, you’ll have a much easier time deciding on the right option.

 However, the best advice that we can give (which doesn’t apply just to banner design) is this:

 Always run tests.
 Never rely on someone else’s research on a certain topic, as that research might be biased or faulty.
-Split-test your campaigns, see what works best for your product, and go with the option that produces the best results.
+Split-test your campaigns, see what works best for your product, and choose the option that produces the best results.